hsaikia/Agricola/README.md

 Playing out an entire game is often expensive especially with a large branching factor (lot of agents and lot of actions), in this case, a game is also played till a certain horizon in the future and the reward at that point is used to weigh the valuation of actions at the current time.

+### TODO

+- Improvements
+- Animal re-org
+- Harvest, Cooking, Baking bread, Field harvest, Animal breeding
+- Simulation!
+Rewrite functions such that `f(state) = Vec<actions>`, and `action(state_1) = state_2` can be called
+- Implement human player
+- Implement AI player that chooses the best action by doing `n` random playouts from each immediate action and averaging the score for every action.
+- Implement pure MCTS